IntoTheAntiquity/coco-repo/README.md

 Visual studio code does not like to recoginze changes made to the specific README.md without refreshing the the page.
 Fun.
 Why no idea but everything seems to be working.

+In efforts to try and create a bash script to automate updates i found out there is a command to ignore commits called ".gitignore" thats cool.

 # UPDATE

 You gotta save it.
 Like literally go into files and save your changes it